[Minor revision-posted 2/13/18 (replaces 3/31/16 edition)]

 (2) Any forms required for the specific transaction type;

-(4) Attachments—any other documentation to support the expenditure.
-Supporting documentation should be attached to the requisition as an internal attachment.
+(4) Attachments – any other documentation to support the expenditure.
+Supporting documentation should be attached to the DP requisition as an internal attachment.

 b.
 DPs that are to be paid on sponsored projects must be in compliance with the sponsored project.
 Any questions on allowability should be directed to the appropriate accountant in the Office of Accounting Services.

 c.
 Some vendors may have been placed on a Texas Payee Information System (TPIS) hold list.
-The Direct Pay office cannot process DPs to vendors on hold with the state of Texas.
-In addition, any payment on federal funds (FOPs starting with 21) and that are greater than $25,000 cannot be made if that vendor is on the Excluded Parties List System.
-The vendor will be responsible for getting these holds removed before payment can be made.
+The Payment Services office cannot process DPs to vendors on hold with the state of Texas.
+In addition, any payment on federal funds (FOPs starting with 21) cannot be made if that vendor is on the Excluded Parties List System.
+The vendor will be responsible for having these holds removed before payment can be processed.

 3. Payments for Goods and Services